 The term data science is so vast that it’s often used as a blanket title for several jobs with different roles.
 Mostly, they can be classified into four types — data analyst, data engineer, machine learning engineer, and data science generalist.

-- Data engineer jobs — This is another popular data scientist career path, as companies have to handle a lot of traffic and data coming in.
+- Data engineer jobs—This is another popular career path, as companies have to handle a lot of traffic and data coming in.
 Data engineers need to set up data infrastructure that can provide analysis simultaneously.
 This role requires expertise in statistics and machine learning.

-- Machine learning engineer jobs — This career in data science consists of feeding data into models defined by other scientists and scaling it out to production levels.
+- Machine learning engineer jobs—This career consists of feeding data into models defined by other scientists and scaling it out to production levels.
 They don’t necessarily have to understand the predictive models and the underlying mathematics.

-- Data science generalist jobs — These are excellent entry-level data science jobs.
+- Data science generalist jobs—These are excellent entry-level data jobs.
 The position requires candidates to have basic knowledge in many fields like mathematics, statistics, programming, and machine learning.

-When you consider the vision and goals for your career, getting acquainted with the different types of data science jobs will help you decide which path you want to take.
+When you consider the vision and goals for your career, getting acquainted with the different types of jobs will help you decide which path you want to take.

 Fields of Application